 The Council is in the process of introducing a Corporate Landlord Model (CLM) to the way it manages its land and property assets.
-This means bringing together the different functions and activities into one single centre of excellence or service directorate.
+The different routes and scenarios are being mapped out and reviewed to ensure a more seamless approach is found that meets the needs and flexibility of our property management systems.
+It is important that only people trained in property can transact property matters.
 From Strategic Asset Management, Estate Management, Facilities Management, Compliance, Repairs & Maintenance and Design & Construction.
 This consolidation of technical and professional resources and budgets will help the Council operate more efficiently.
 CLM should infuse corporate best practice.